epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 ## Datasets

 ### CMU Movie Summary Corpus
-The **CMU Movie Summary Corpus** is a dataset containing detailed information about movies and their metadata.
-The dataset includes:
+The **CMU Movie Summary Corpus** is a dataset provides a detailed view of over 42,000 movie plot summaries, extracted from Wikipedia and aligned with metadata from Freebase:

 - **Movie Metadata**:
   - Box office revenue